General Undergraduate Academic Policies

 Non-traditional Credit Guidelines

-2. CLEP, DANTES & Credit by Examination/Department Challenge Exams – maximum of 30 semester credit hours for a baccalaureate degree, 20 semester credit hours for an Associate of Applied Science degree, 12 semester credit hours for an Associate of Arts or an Associate of Science degree, and 6 semester credit hours for a technical certificate.
+5. CLEP, DANTES & Credit by Examination/Department Challenge Exams – Maximum credit hours is limited by the institutional residency requirements for a degree.
 Students may not earn CLEP or DANTES credit in a class in which they have previously been enrolled including a class from which the student withdrew, so that the transcript shows a W, WP or WF.
 Students must receive approval and follow the procedure to challenge a course, including enrolling in that course.
 See the Registrar’s Office for a copy of the procedure.

-6. Cooperative education, Internships, Practica, etc. – maximum of 15 semester credit hours may be used to satisfy the required academic semester credits for a baccalaureate degree and 6 semester credit hours may apply toward an Associate of Arts or Associate of Science degree.
+7. Cooperative education, Internships, Practica, etc. – A maximum of 15 semester credit hours may be used to satisfy the required academic semester credits for a baccalaureate degree and 6 semester credit hours may apply toward an Associate of Arts or Associate of Science degree.
 A maximum of 15 semester credit hours may apply toward the 40 upper division hour requirement.
 No restriction on the maximum number of semester credit hours above and beyond any degree requirement is intended.
 These restrictions do not apply to the Associate of Applied Science degree or technical certificate programs.

 Student Appeals